bioinf/Sibelia/README.md

 If you use "Sibelia" in your research, please cite:

 Ilya Minkin, Anand Patel, Mikhail Kolmogorov, Nikolay Vyahhi, Son Pham.
-"Sibelia: A fast synteny blocks generation tool for many closely related microbial genomes" (accepted at WABI 2013).
+"Sibelia: A scalable and comprehensive synteny block generation tool for closely related microbial genomes" (accepted at WABI 2013).

 License
 =======